elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.9.md

 The upgrade mainly includes:

-- Resolve the issue of fork and reorganization
+- Resolve the issue of  reorganization
-- Adjustment of consensus mechanism
+- Adjustment of DPOS consensus mechanism
-- Illegal mechanism activated
+- Activate the Malicious Behavior Penalty Mechanism for illegal

 ## Automatic upgrade of the specified version
 ## Upgrade Steps